firegloves-bundles/standard-demo-bundle/resources/administration/js/ckeditor/plugins/scayt/README.md

 This plugin brings the multi-language SCAYT functionality into CKEditor 4.
 It is integrated by default starting with [Standard Package of CKEditor 4](https://ckeditor.com/ckeditor-4/download/).
 You can find it on the CKEditor 4 toolbar panel under the ABC button (Enable SCAYT).

-If your version of CKEditor doesnât have SCAYT built-in, you can easily add it by following the steps outlined in the Get Started section.
+If your version of CKEditor doesn’t have SCAYT built-in, you can easily add it by following the steps outlined in the Get Started section.

 The default version of SCAYT plugin for CKEditor 4 is using the free services of WebSpellChecker.
 It is provided with a banner ad and has some [limitations](https://docs.webspellchecker.net/display/WebSpellCheckerCloud/Free+and+Paid+WebSpellChecker+Cloud+Services+Comparison+for+CKEditor).